tibbben/geospatial-visualization/course_description.md

 August 23rd - September 24th / December 8th 2021
 Time: Tuesday 2:40 - 5:25 pm
 Place: A49-110 (SOA Media Lab)
-Zoom meeting links: [#](TBD){:target="\_blank"}
+Zoom meeting links: [TBD](#){:target="\_blank" alt="zoom links for course, TBD"}

 ---

 ### Course Description:

-This course introduces the student to Geographic Information Systems (GIS) and how to apply GIS technologies in architectural design and urban planning contexts.
+This course introduces the student to Geographic Information Systems (GIS) and how to apply GIS technologies in sustainable and resilient urban planning and architectural design contexts.
 Three principal activities will be emphasized: how to find, access, and use pre-existing GIS datasets; how to use industry standard tools such as ArcGIS and QGIS to perform basic analysis of geospatial data; and how to use ArcGIS and QGIS to transform and export geospatial data for use with applications such as Illustrator and AutoCAD.
-A series of hands on lab based exercises will build student GIS skill sets and encourage students to produce materials applicable to real-world projects in their respective design studios.
-The class is designed to provide a basic introduction to geographic information systems, to foster spatial literacy, and to generate skills that will enable students to engage in geospatial storytelling and advanced cartographic projects.
+A series of hands on lab based exercises will build student GIS skill sets and encourage students to produce materials applicable to real-world projects for their respective research projects or design studios.
+The one credit option is designed to provide a basic introduction to geographic information systems, to foster spatial literacy, and to generate skills that will enable students to engage in geospatial storytelling and advanced cartographic projects.
+The three credit option introduces tools to enable students in more advanced geospatial data analysis with a focus on sustainable and resilient urban design and planning.

 ---